 What is an H-Beam?

-H-beams are shaped like an H. H-beam is a structural beam made of rolled steel.
+H-beams are shaped like an H. H-beams are structural beams made of rolled steel.
 It is incredibly strong.
-It gets its name because it looks like a capital H over its cross section.
+It gets its name because it looks like a capital H over its cross-section.

 What is an I-Beam?

-An l -beam is shaped like an I. The I beam consists of two horizontal planes, known as flanges, connected by one vertical component, or the web.
-I-beam has tapered edges and it gets its name from the fact that it looks like a capital I when you see it from its cross section.
+An I-beam is shaped like an I. The I beam consists of two horizontal planes, known as flanges, connected by one vertical component, or the web.
+I-beam has tapered edges, and it gets its name from the fact that it looks like a capital I when you see it from its cross-section.
 With an I-beam, the height of the cross section is higher than the width of its flange.

 Weight